RafeKettler/magicmethods/magicmethods.markdown

 ##<a id="conclusion" href="#conclusion">Conclusion</a>##

 The goal of this guide is to bring something to anyone that reads it, regardless of their experience with Python or object-oriented programming.
 If you're just getting started with Python, you've gained valuable knowledge of the basics of writing feature-rich, elegant, and easy-to-use classes.
 If you're an intermediate Python programmer, you've probably picked up some slick new concepts and strategies and some good ways to reduce the amount of code written by you and clients.
 If you're an expert Pythonista, you've been refreshed on some of the stuff you might have forgotten about and maybe picked up a few new tricks along the way.
-Whatever your experience level, I hope that this trip through Python's special methods has been truly magical (I couldn't resist the final pun).
+Whatever your experience level, I hope that this trip through Python's special methods has been truly magical.
+(I couldn't resist the final pun!)